 As a result, Christians are not to be judged on the observance of Old Testament laws, such as food and drink regulations, festival keeping, new moon festivals, or Sabbath day keeping (Colossians 2:16-17).
 These regulations and events were merely shadows of the Christian religion.
 I have had several Seventh-Day Adventists try to reverse the meaning of this passage by saying, "See, you cannot judge me if I choose to observe the Sabbath."
 Paul shows that Christians are free from the ordinance of circumcision and the debt of sin created by the Old Law.
 The intent of Paul's statement is to say that none can judge the Christian for not keeping the food regulations and festival, new moon, and Sabbath observances.
 Even Seventh-Day Adventists are not consistent in the application of this verse.
 They want to keep the Sabbath day, but they ignore the other things included by Paul with the Sabbath day.
 They do not follow the Old Law's rules about food and drink restrictions.
 They do not keep the Passover Feast, the Harvest Feast, the Feast of Booths, or the Day of Atonement.
 They do not even observe the monthly New Moon Festival.
-They understand that these things passed away with the Old Law, yet they cling to the one piece which they want, the Sabbath Day.
+They understand that these things passed away with the Old Law, yet they cling to the one-piece which they want, the Sabbath Day.

 James warned that a person cannot pick and choose which pieces of God's Law a person wants to follow (James 2:10-11).
-Binding one piece of a law means you acknowledge the entire law as binding on you.
+Binding one piece of the law means you acknowledge the entire law as binding on you.
 It is dangerous to bind ourselves under an expired covenant.
 The Old Law stated that a partial follower has placed himself under a curse (Galatians 3:10-12).
 The covenant engraved on stones (a direct reference to the Ten Commandments) was a ministry of death (II Corinthians 3:5-11).
 The Old Law was to pass away while the New Law remains.
 Christians are not under the Law given at Mount Sinai, which included the Ten Commandments (Galatians 4:21-26, 30-31).

 Does this mean that Christians are allowed to worship other gods, to kill, to steal, or to lie - all things forbidden by the Ten Commandments?
 Obviously not!
 Nine of the Ten Commandments are repeated in the Law of Christ (Examples are: Ephesians 4:24, Hebrews 13:4, and I Corinthians 10:7).
 Only one of the Ten Commandments is not found within the pages of the New Testament and that is the commandment to observe the Sabbath.

 Seventh-Day Adventists object to this assertion arguing that Jesus kept the Sabbath.
 Yes, Jesus observed the Sabbath as did all other faithful Jews.
 He also was circumcised and kept the festivals, such as the Passover and the Feast of the Tabernacles.
 Yet, all of these have passed away as well.
 You see Jesus lived under the Law of Moses.
 He showed, as no one prior was able, that the law was observable.
-With His death, the Law passed away (Colossians 2:14), but during Jesus' life it was still in effect.
+With His death, the Law passed away (Colossians 2:14), but during Jesus' life, it was still in effect.
 The new Law of Christ did not become effective until His death (Hebrews 9:16-17).

 Another objection is that the Bible speaks of people observing the Sabbath after Jesus' death, such as in Matthew 24:20.
 This is also true.
 There are still people observing the Sabbath day.
 There are still Jews to this day who cling to the Law of Moses and refuse to acknowledge the Messiah.
 However, this does not prove that Christians were observing the Sabbath.
 The passage refers to the destruction of Jerusalem (Matthew 23:34-24:2).
 Jesus told His disciples to pray that the destruction would not come in the winter, which would make travel difficult, or on the Sabbath day.
-On the Sabbath day, the gates of Jerusalem were shut, making escape from the city impossible.
+On the Sabbath day, the gates of Jerusalem were shut, making an escape from the city impossible.
 This passage cannot be referring to the end of the world.
 How can anyone flee from the second coming of Christ?

 In their desire to bind Old Testament Law, the Seventh-Day Adventists violate the commands and examples of the New Testament.
 The early church partook of the Lord's Supper on the first day of the week (Acts 20:7).
 They were commanded to give of their means on the first day of the week (I Corinthians 16:2).
 I have asked several Adventists why they have altered these commands, changing the day of the week to the Sabbath day.
 None have given me an answer.
 They have altered the commands of God to suit their beliefs (Galatians 1:6-10).

 The holy day for Christians is the first day of the week.
-This is the day when our Lord and Savior arose from the grave (Matthew 28, Mark 16, Luke 24, John 20).
+This is the day when our Lord and Savior rose from the grave (Matthew 28, Mark 16, Luke 24, John 20).
 It was on the day of Pentecost, a Jewish holiday which always fell on a Sunday, when the church was established (Acts 2; see Leviticus 23:15-16).
 It was on this day of the week that early Christians worshiped God by partaking of the Lord's Supper (Acts 20:7) and giving to the church (I Corinthians 16:2).
 Will you not join the children of God and worship God in accordance with His Word?